Happyllama25/CatBot/README.md

 I started writing it in Python 3.9 and discord.py 1.7.3 but then migrated to Disnake 2.4.0

 I then further developed this project to perform an API request to a [Pterodactyl Panel](https://pterodactyl.io/) to start and stop servers/programs remotely through Discord.

+and now i just mess about with it when i have the time